-NO SEPARATE SURVIVAL is a live-action and animation documentary film co-produced with asylum-seekers on both sides of the California/Mexico border as they reckon with trauma, loss and hope.
+NO SEPARATE SURVIVAL is a documentary film and community project co-produced with asylum-seekers on both sides of the California/Mexico border.
+Through art and storytelling workshops, they reckon with trauma, loss and hope.
 In dialogue with grassroots activist voices, they shed light on urgent social issues inseparable from forced migration: war, poverty, colonialism, police violence, femicide, LGBTQ freedom, and land and labor rights.

 Built into our film project are new models for digital arts workshops for displaced migrants in Baja, Southern and Northern California, coupled with access to mental health services.
 We believe in the proven power of giving asylum-seekers control of their narratives, and in building space for healing through creative multi-media and artistic expression.

-Shabnam Piryaei has written and directed short films that have screened in the US and internationally at film festivals, art galleries and public installations.
-She is the author of the books: Nothing is Wasted (The Operating System, 2017), Forward (Museum Books, 2014), and Ode to Fragile (Plain View Press, 2010).
-Her play “A Time to Speak” was staged at the MAD Theatre Festival in the United Kingdom.
+Shabnam Piryaei has written and directed films that have screened in the US and internationally at film festivals, art galleries and public installations.
+She is the author of four books: all children.
+(Diode Editions, 2024), Nothing is Wasted (The Operating System, 2017), Forward (Museum Books, 2014), and Ode to Fragile (Plain View Press, 2010).
+Her play “A Time to Speak” was performed at the MAD Theatre Festival in the United Kingdom.
 She holds a PhD in Comparative Literature and teaches in the department of Broadcast & Electronic Communication Arts at San Francisco State University.
 She is the founder and curator of the online art and interview journal MUSEUM.
 You can read more about her work here.

 Gabriel Rivera has worked in non-scripted television production for over a decade.
 He has overseen post-production on a variety of programs and documentary series for Discovery Channel, National Geographic and A&E Network, including the Emmy Award-winning “Leah Remini: Scientology and the Aftermath”.
 He most recently worked in a research and investigative producer capacity on the forthcoming Amazon Prime documentary series “The Last Narc”.